fbpx

 How do I appeal my private parking ticket?

 If you want to appeal your parking charge notice because you don’t think it was fairly issued to you, the first step you need to take is to make an informal appeal to the private parking company that issued you with the PCN.
-You’ll need to include a valid reason for not paying the parking ticket, as well as evidence such as photos, videos, or even GPS location marks to prove that you weren’t breaking any rules.
+You’ll need to include a valid reason for not paying the parking ticket, your PCN number, as well as evidence such as photos, videos, or even GPS location marks to prove that you weren’t breaking any rules.

 This will need to be done within 28 days of the date on the PCN itself.
 If you’re successful (and people have won their appeal this way before), then your fine will be completely wiped and the company will no longer contact you.